bgromov/brl_tools/README.md

 recompose.py
 ------------

-Reads data from `stdin` as a YAML-document and generate another YAML-document according to given config.
+Reads YAML-document from `stdin` and generate another YAML-document according to given config.
+For more information on YAML syntax see [YAML on the ROS command line](http://www.ros.org/wiki/ROS/YAMLCommandLine).

 **Usage**: